 Your money adviser is a professional who is equipped to evaluate your financial situation objectively, taking into account your income, expenses, and outstanding debts.
 Their expertise ensures that your proposed Debt Payment Programme (DPP) is realistic and sustainable.

 You will collaborate closely with your money adviser when working on your DAS application.
-Not only will they ensure your proposed payment plan is affordable, they also play a vital role in liaising between you and your creditors later in the process, presenting a realistic and fair repayment plan and negotiating on your behalf.
+Not only will they ensure your proposed payment plan is affordable, but they also play a vital role in liaising between you and your creditors later in the process, presenting a realistic and fair repayment plan and negotiating on your behalf.

 Submit your application to the Accountant in Bankruptcy